Parks & Recreation Coalition of Brookhaven (PARC)

 RAIN OR SHINE!
 We will be able to find birds in light rain, for sure.

 This site can be especially good for beginning birders.
-Some of the trail is level, but there are several steep spots and a number of stretches where the surface is uneven from exposed tree roots, etc. Many parts of the trail are muddy and/or slippery after rains; plan your footwear accordingly.
+Some of the trails are level, but there are several steep spots and a number of stretches where the surface is uneven from exposed tree roots, etc. Many parts of the trail are muddy and/or slippery after rains; plan your footwear accordingly.

 Volunteer Events